JeremyBlau/Developer-profile/README.md

 NA

 ## Contact
-If you have any questions, suggestions, or just want to say hi, you can reach me at jwblau2@gmail.com.
+If you have any questions, or suggestions, or just want to say hi, you can reach me at jwblau2@gmail.com.